 On September 11, 1968, the Pryor Mountain Wild Horse Range was established by established by the Secretary of Interior, Stuart Udall.
 This action came as the result of a group of local people who saw the importance of preserving the special group of horses that live just to the north of Lovell, Wyoming.
 That is where the history of the Pryor Mountain Wild Mustang Center began as well.

-Today’s Center evolved from the Pryor Mountain Wild Horse Association, a loosely knit group who were supportive of the Pryor horses.
-Some members of the Association dated back to the local area committee that worked to save the wild horses in the mid 1960’s.
+The Mustang Center evolved from the Pryor Mountain Wild Horse Association, a loosely knit group of local citizens who worked to save the wild horses in the mid-1960s.
 Some of the members of the committee who remained active through the years were Bob Doerr, Wes Meeker, Reverend Schwieger, Emil Doerr, and Phyllis Hill, along with the Lovell Chamber of Commerce and the Town of Lovell.
 John Nickle supported the committee as Town Manager of Lovell.
 They all worked to help Lloyd and Royce Tillett and their families in their battle with the BLM to save the herd of wild horses in the Pryor Mountains.
+The work for the Pryor Horses was brought to the public’s attention through the Lovell Chronicle and reporter, Beverly Robertson.
 Hope Ryden, then a roving reporter with ABC TV, aided the cause by airing a report on national TV that brought nationwide attention to the plight of the Pryor horses.